adengitstuff/fovusproj/README.md

     IAM Username: Fovusteam
     Password: Fovus*123

-Step 3: You should be able to simply type in input and submit a file.
+Step 3: You should be able to simply type in input and submit a file

+# References

+I used a number of references, some of which were videos!
+I've included them all in the e-mail sent.

+# Demo/Screenshots